zed-0xff/ZBetterWorkshopUpload/README.md

 - Check your exclusion patterns in mod options
 - Verify `.workshopignore` file syntax (if using)
 - Ensure patterns match the file paths correctly (use wildcards if needed)
+- Note: Only files in the `Contents` folder are filtered.
+Files in the workshop root (like `preview.png`, `workshop.txt`) are always included

+### Description includes not working

+- Ensure the include file exists in the workshop folder root
+- Check that the file path doesn't contain `..` or absolute paths (these are blocked for security)
+- Verify the file is readable and contains valid UTF-8 text
+- Check the game console for error messages about missing include files

 ### Mod not working